 It seems possible that the White Sox got the idea to throw the 1919 World Series after the Cubs did the same thing one year earlier.
 At least that’s what star White Sox pitcher Eddie Cicotte claimed.
 Cicotte was one of the infamous Black Sox banned from baseball after their tainted World Series against Cincinnati.

-Regular season games were known to be fixed at this time also and on a reasonably regular basis.
+Regular season games were also known to be fixed at this time and reasonably regularly.
 The 1919 World Series was not the genesis of the original investigation.
-Once they had the 1919 White Sox, it seemed that they just made an example of them and forgot about the rest.
+Once they had the 1919 White Sox, it seemed they just made an example of them and forgot about the rest.
 Too many fixes would not be suitable for business.

 So here is an argument I always hate: What’s worse, throwing a World Series or betting on games as a manager with no concrete proof he fixed a game?

-I would implore Major League Baseball to do the right thing, but they seem to have a rule against that now.
+I would implore Major League Baseball to do the right thing, but they have a rule against that now.
 Rule 21 used to make this a no-brainer to me that Pete should not get in, but the hypocrisy of baseball has changed this entirely for me.
 Why don’t we just let everybody in, no matter what they did?
 Rose and Jackson affected the integrity of the game but so did the recent sign-stealers and all of the steroid cheats, and let’s face it, some steroid cheats have gotten a pass while others haven’t.